AndersBrovang/financial-modelling-dashboard/README.md

-# Finance Learning Lab
+# Financial Modelling Dashboard For Learning

-A hands-on project for learning financial modelling by building interactive Streamlit dashboards instead of static spreadsheets.
+A hands-on project for learning financial modelling by building interactive Streamlit dashboards.

 ## Goal